McGuire Law

 RICO and Organized Crime Defense

-Defense against federal RICO prosecutions and state organized crime charges alleging ongoing criminal enterprises with complex evidence and multiple defendants.
+Defense against federal RICO prosecutions and state organized crime charges alleging ongoing criminal enterprises.
+As your Columbia RICO and racketeering attorney, we handle complex evidence and multiple defendants.

 Book a Call